 Line A-Final return.
-If you go out of business or end operations and you will not be required to file Form 945 in the future, file a final return.
-Be sure to check the box in line A and enter the date that final nonpayroll payments
+If you go out of business or end operations and you will not have to file Form 945 in the future, file a final return.
+Be sure to check the box in line A and enter the date that final nonpayroll payments were made.